bopopescu/mako-mori/README.md

     $ curl https://localhost/test
     {"status":"OK","region":"Sydney","result":"ip-172-31-14-19\nap-southeast-2\n"}

-It gives the output of a static file located on the instance.
+It gives the output of a static file located on the instance (closest to where the request comes from).

 ### Things to do